Type of Clinic: Full year

 By the end of the Fall semester, students will be prepared to mediate cases on their own, satisfying the training requirements of Maryland Rule 17-104 for court-appointed mediators.
 In the Spring, students continue their mediation practice and mediate on their own in courts, schools, and the community.

 The Mediation Clinic requires a substantial commitment of time.
 If you do not have a flexible schedule, this clinic may not be right for you.
+You should expect to spend approximately 12-15 total hours per week on clinic-related work.
 The minimum time requirements to consider before you enroll in the Mediation Clinic are:

 |533C (CRN: 96546) Credits: 4|

 Fall, 2018 (Day).

 0 openings.
 (Limit 12).
 Faculty permission required to add or drop.

 Spring, 2019 (Day).